paulegg1/aws-bootcamp-cruddur-2023/journal/week6.md

 ## Load Balancer ##

 We need to create an ALB, either via the console or via CLI/other methods.
 I created this in Terraform and I've create a folder in this repo to hold that TF.
-See `terraform` folder.
+See `terraform` folder, file `05-lb.tf`.
 Here's an excerpt (at this stage no TG attachments to instances / IPs are done, they are commented):

 ```terraform
 resource "aws_lb" "cruddur-alb" {